nemfoundation/symbol-testnet-bootstrap/README.md

 :information_source: Over time as you upgrade to new versions old versions can take up space on disk.
 If you run into disk issues b/c of this you can delete all old versions by running `docker system prune -a` which will ask you to confirm `y/n`.
 NOTE: this will delete all cached docker images so if you are doing any development with other images it will delete those as well and you will have to re-download

+:warning: If seeing hash errors or seeing sync problems from previous versions make sure to pull the latest updates and try again, if issues persist please request help on #help on the community slack.
+To pull the latest from the base directory you can run `git pull origin master`

 ## Environment requirements

 The setup scripts are automated using docker.
 To run a test net node, you will need to have installed the following docker tools: